naacl2025-srw/naacl2025-srw.github.io/cfp.md

 Submissions should be no more than **five** pages not including references.
 Make sure to read through the [Author Guidelines](/author) for detailed submission instructions.
 Not following the author guidelines may result in your paper being desk-rejected.

+Please use the standard [ACL templates](https://github.com/acl-org/acl-style-files) and style guide, though please keep in mind that the SRW page limit is 5 pages (not including references)

 ## Benefits of participation

 - All accepted papers will be presented in the main conference poster session, giving students an opportunity to interact with and present their work to a large and diverse audience, including top researchers in the field.